 16. Oxygen Facial

 Oxygen is an essential constituent for regulating proper blood circulation and maintaining skin cells, which in turn affects our complexion.
-Habits, like smoking, and using an excessive amount of makeup along with environmental skin damage, can lead to a lack of oxygen in the skin.
+Habits like smoking and using an excessive amount of makeup, and environmental skin damage can lead to a lack of oxygen in the skin.

 Recommended for: All skin types